wdidada126/langnote/db/mysql/mysql.md

 - Minus operator
 - Change the sign of the argument
 /	Division operator
 ABS()	Return the absolute value
 ACOS()	Return the arc cosine
 ASIN()	Return the arc sine
 ATAN()	Return the arc tangent
 ATAN2(), ATAN()	Return the arc tangent of the two arguments CEIL()	Return the smallest integer value not less than the argument CEILING()	Return the smallest integer value not less than the argument CONV()	Convert numbers between different number bases COS()	Return the cosine
 COT()	Return the cotangent
 CRC32()	Compute a cyclic redundancy check value DEGREES()	Convert radians to degrees
 DIV	Integer division
 EXP()	Raise to the power of
 FLOOR()	Return the largest integer value not greater than the argument LN()	Return the natural logarithm of the argument LOG()	Return the natural logarithm of the first argument LOG10()	Return the base-10 logarithm of the argument LOG2()	Return the base-2 logarithm of the argument MOD()	Return the remainder
 PI()	Return the value of pi
-  POW()	Return the argument raised to the specified power POWER()	Return the argument raised to the specified power RADIANS()	Return argument converted to radians RAND()	Return a random floating-point value
+POW()	Return the argument raised to the specified power POWER()	Return the argument raised to the specified power RADIANS()	Return argument converted to radians
+RAND()	Return a random floating-point value
 ROUND()	Round the argument
 SIGN()	Return the sign of the argument
 SIN()	Return the sine of the argument
 SQRT()	Return the square root of the argument
 TAN()	Return the tangent of the argument
 TRUNCATE()	Truncate to specified number of decimal places

-日期时间函数
+日期时间函数 DATE_FORMAT DATE_ADD DATEDIFF 用的多
 Name	Description
 ADDDATE()	Add time values (intervals) to a date value ADDTIME()	Add time